benoitadam/node-red-contrib-ts/README.md

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 You are free to use this software in commercial environments, modify it, and distribute it without requiring to share your modifications.

+## Acknowledgments

+Special thanks to [@sheng-ri](https://github.com/sheng-ri) for the [fork](https://github.com/sheng-ri/node-red-contrib-ts) that contributed important fixes and improvements including:
+- No declare-error check on close.
+- Fixed duplicate type definition issue.